-Indicators Most Recent Change from Last Annual Trend d with Targe et Percent of time City IT assets and data are reliable and secure 99% 99% 99% 99% 99.5% FY20 FY21 FY22 Number of hours that the City telephone network is down 87 14 0 14 0.2 FY20 FY21 FY22 Percent of time the City's network or servers 40/ 2% 2% 1% 1% are unavailable (nearest whole number) 1 0/2 170 170 FY20 FY21 FY22 Average response of surveyed employees . .
-4.47 4.61 4.5 reporting overall satisfaction with completed ompleted 4.61 Helpdesk ticket FY21 FY22
+Indicators Most Recent Change from Last Annual Trend d with Targe et Percent of time City IT assets and data are reliable and secure 99% 99% 99% 99% 99.5% FY20 FY21 FY22 Number of hours that the City telephone 87 network is down 14 0 14 0.2 FY20 FY21 FY22 Percent of time the City's network or servers 2% 2% 401 are unavailable (nearest whole number) 1% 1% 1% , FY20 FY21 FY22 Average response of surveyed employees 4.47 4.61 4.5 reporting overall satisfaction with completed 4.61 Helpdesk ticket FY21 FY22

-Service Description CAD System Infrastructure Support Assist DECC in supporting the Computer Aided Dispatch (CAD) system environment.
-City Website Management Management of City public website technology.
+Description Assist DECC in supporting the Computer Aided Dispatch (CAD) system environment.
+Management of City public website technology.
 Management of City intranet website technology.
-Data Center Operations Monitor and maintain two City data centers.
-Data Storage Implementation, Operation, and Administration Install, operate and maintain the data storage system that houses the City's data.
-Enterprise Infrastructure Software licenses utilized by the majority of City staff-Microsoft Enterprise Agreement - Office 365, Server software, Database software.
+Monitor and maintain two City data centers.
+Install, operate and maintain the data storage system that houses the City's data.
+Software licenses utilized by the majority of City staff-Microsoft Enterprise Agreement - Office 365, Server software, Database software.
 Maintenance agreements on IT devices utilized by the majority of City staff, maintenance for storage arrays, switches, internet circuits, desktop maintenance.
-Firewall Implementation, Operation, and Administration Maintain the operation of incoming and outgoing network communications across the city.
-Internet Access Administration Maintain and manage the Internet routers so that staff and guests have access to the Internet Research and Development Services Evaluate industry trends that could be used to increase or improve current operations.
-Server Implementation, Operation, and Administration Install and maintain Windows Operating System environment on over 430 Servers across the enterprise Switching and Routing Implementation, Operation, and Administration Install and maintain networking equipment to support connectivity between City locations.
-Telecommunications Services Install, maintain, backup, configure, and operate the City's enterprise telecommunications program.
-Application Integration Integration GIS data and capabilities with 7 major enterprise applications.
-Business Continuity and Data Retention Maintain City's data backup services.
-Cloud Architect Services Provision and configuration for technology services in the Cloud.
-Communications Support for a wide-range of departmental communications Demographic Data Development Development and distribution of demographic data.
-Department-specific Application Support Provisioning and management for department-specific applications.
+Maintain the operation of incoming and outgoing network communications across the city.
+Maintain and manage the Internet routers so that staff and guests have access to the Internet Evaluate industry trends that could be used to increase or improve current operations.
+Install and maintain Windows Operating System environment on over 430 Servers across the enterprise Install and maintain networking equipment to support connectivity between City locations.
+Install, maintain, backup, configure, and operate the City's enterprise telecommunications program.
+Integration GIS data and capabilities with 7 major enterprise applications.
+Maintain City's data backup services.
+Provision and configuration for technology services in the Cloud.
+Support for a wide-range of departmental communications Development and distribution of demographic data.
+Provisioning and management for department-specific applications.